New Flight Helmets for INEM Crews6 August 2020

 Waterproof Helicopter Helmet21 March 2021

 We are pleased to announce that the LD H-CMR helmet is certified and meets the US Department of the Interior and US Forestry Service aviation helicopter helmet standard.

-It is the only real standard for civilian flight helmets which ensures a high level of protection (shock, retention, noise attenuation and the quality of radio communication).
+This is the only real standard for civilian flight helmets which ensures a high level of protection (shock, retention, noise attenuation, and radio communication quality).

-For a company or a pilot, it is not easy to understand the necessary certifications giving sufficient guarantees of safety with their flight helmets, however, it is the main purpose of wearing a helmet in a helicopter.
+It is difficult for a company or pilot to understand the necessary certifications to provide a sufficient guarantee of safety regarding flight helmets.
+However, safety is the main purpose of wearing a helmet in a helicopter.

 "The civil aviation community is void of any guidance on aviation helmet standards."